chromium/chromium/docs/transcripts/wuwt-e03-content.md

 and everything works great.
 But then, they'll be like, I just need something from Blink.
 But it's not there.
 And so, sometimes, they'll have to add an IPC between processes, and that might interact.
 They'll be like, how do I get it?
 It's in Blink.
-It's in the render view class. so I need an interface that talks between each render view host and each render view.
-And that's how they might get - well, that would be how they get interaction with the multiprocessor part of it.
+It's in the `RenderView` class. so I need an interface that talks between each `RenderViewHost` and each `RenderView`.
+And that's how they might get - well, that would be how they get interaction with the multiprocess part of it.
 But if someone is just working on something only in a browser process, they might still be trying to get information about the current tab.
-And that's represented by a web content's class and content.
-So they'll look in content public browser, and they'll see web contents.
+And that's represented by a `WebContents` class in content.
+So they'll look in content/public/browser, and they'll see `WebContents`.
 And there will be a lot of interfaces that hang off it.
 So they'll be looking at it, going through a trail of interfaces and classes to be able to get more information on what's going on in the current tab.

-16:29 SHARON: Can you give us a quick overview of the Web Content class?
+16:29 SHARON: Can you give us a quick overview of the `WebContents` class?
-Because it is one, massive, and two, called something like web contents.
+Because it is one, massive, and two, called something like `WebContents`.
 Which suggests it's important because content plus the web, and it's also something you see all over the place.
 So can you just give us a quick overview of what that class does?
 What it's for?
 What it represents?